Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 SAMHSA, the Substance Abuse and Mental Health Services Administration, has a handy eight-point guide that outlines the expectations for anyone working at any level in SUD counseling.
 Clinical SUD counselors have the greatest responsibilities and very nearly the broadest authority to perform these kinds of functions:

-- Clinical Evaluation - Clinical counselors have the skills and experience to evaluate new and continuing patients and diagnose substance use and co-occuring disorders, such as anxiety or bipolar disorders.
+- Clinical Evaluation – Clinical counselors have the skills and experience to evaluate new and continuing patients and diagnose substance use and co-occurring disorders, such as anxiety or bipolar disorders.
 They follow up on the initial impressions made by lower-level counselors and get to the roots of symptoms and risk factors.

 - Treatment Planning – Plans for recovery from substance use disorders can be complicated by environment, physiology, and resources, but clinical counselors have the skill and collaborative ability to put together solid, actionable treatment plans for any patient.